-In Pereslav-Zalessky, I have been repeatedly.
-The last time we came to the festival Movement, but since the weather was bad, we decided to see the city itself, as well as look at a couple of museums and the arboretum.
+I have been to Pereslav-Zalessky more than once.
+The last time we came to the Movement festival, but since the weather was bad, we decided to see the city itself, as well as look into a couple of museums and an arboretum.

-It is better to go to Pereslavl for a couple of days, or at least for a day, especially if you go not from Moscow, but from a farther city.
-Otherwise, without spending the night it will be hard to do everything.
-Here is my post - A selection of cheap hotels with a good rating and reviews, among which I chose where to stay.
-And I chose in my opinion one of the best options in the city.
+It is better to go to Pereslavl for a couple of days, or at least for a day, especially if you are not traveling from Moscow, but from a more distant city.
+Otherwise, it will be hard to do everything without an overnight stay.
+Here's my post - A selection of inexpensive hotels with a good rating and reviews, among which I chose where to stay.
+And chose, in my opinion, one of the best options in town.

 The content of the article

-- 2 What to see in Pereslavl independently
+- 2 What to see in Pereslavl yourself

 - 3 Our walk around Pereslavl-Zalessky

-For those who want to save preparation timefor the trip and to dive more fully into the atmosphere and history of the city, I would recommend using the services of a private guide in Pereslavl-Zalessky.
-In my opinion, individual tours are much more interesting than organized tours with their large number of people and a hackneyed program.
-Especially with a private guide, you can always agree on the time and day you prefer.
+For those who want to save time on preparing for the trip and immerse themselves more fully in the atmosphere and history of the city, I would recommend using the services of a private guide in Pereslavl-Zalessky.
+In my opinion, individual excursions are much more interesting than organized excursions with their large number of people and a hackneyed program.
+Moreover, with a private guide, you can always agree on a time and day that is more convenient for you..

-Look below, selected author's excursions, a little, but high-quality.
+Look below, selected author's excursions, not many, but high-quality.

 Excursions in Pereslavl

-«Blue», or rather dark gray bigthe boulder is located on the shore of Lake Pleshcheyevo, a few kilometers from Pereslavl-Zalessky.
-From the Blue-stone offers a beautiful panoramic view of the lake.
-Now it is the territory of the architectural monument "Kleschinsky complex», and for the passage to the stone charge a fee of 50 rubles.
-As scientists say, the Blue Stone is gradually sinking into the ground.
+«Blue», or rather, a dark gray boulder is located on the shore of Lake Pleshcheevo, a few kilometers from Pereslavl-Zalessky.
+A beautiful panoramic view of the lake opens from the Xin-stone.
+Now it is the territory of an architectural monument «Kleshchinsky complex», and for the passage to the stone they take a fee of 50 rubles.
+As scientists say, the Blue Stone gradually sinks into the ground.
 Legends say that the stone has miraculous properties.
 If you stand on it, you can heal from various diseases, including infertility.
-People, as in pagan times, hoping for the fulfillment of their cherished desire, carry offerings to the magic stone - flowers, coins, ribbons.
-Local residents, for their part, are also trying: next to the stone there is not only a cash desk, but also souvenir shops where you can buy, for example, a ribbon and then tie it, in a specially designated place, so that the desire will come true as soon as possible.
-But for me the usual stone.
+People, as in pagan times, hoping for the fulfillment of their cherished desire, bring offerings to the magic stone - flowers, coins, ribbons.
+Local residents, for their part, also try: next to the stone there is not only a ticket office, but also souvenir shops where you can buy, for example, a ribbon and tie it right there, in a specially designated place, so that your wish will come true as soon as possible.
+But for me an ordinary stone.

-Nearby, 300 meters away, is Alexandrova Gora, it is easy to find, it is marked by a wooden cross.
-From there, the views are much better than stone.
+Nearby, 300 meters away, there is Aleksandrova Gora, which is easy to find, marked with a wooden cross.
+The views are much better from there than from the stone..

-Nikitsky monastery located onnorthern outskirts of the city, near Lake Pleshcheyevo.
+Nikitsky Monastery is located on the northern outskirts of the city, next to Lake Pleshcheev.
 This is the most ancient monastery of Pereslavl-Zalessky.
-Historians say it was founded around 1010g.
-The monastery became known thanks to the name of the Pereslavl saint - Nikita the Stylite.
-Currently, his monastery stores relics and iron chains.
-All the old monastic buildings were wooden and have not reached our days.
-The heyday of the monastery fell on the reign of Tsar Ivan the Terrible.
-On his orders, new buildings and walls with towers began to be erected.
+Historians say that it was founded around 1010.
+The monastery became famous thanks to the name of the Pereslavl saint - Nikita the Stylpnik.
+At present, his relics and iron chains are kept in the monastery.
+All the old monastery buildings were wooden and have not survived to this day.
+The monastery flourished during the reign of Tsar Ivan the Terrible.
+By his order, new buildings and walls with towers began to be erected.
 After the Soviet years of oblivion, the monastery was reopened in 1993.
-Now it is a functioning monastery.
-The territory of the monastery is clean and well-kept, there is a source with a font.
-In the refectory they sell delicious monastic kvass, and in the shop at the monastery - smoked whitefish from Pleshcheyeva Lake and delicious monastic pastries.
+Now it is a functioning male monastery.
+The territory of the monastery is clean and well-groomed, there is a spring with a font.
+The refectory sells delicious monastery kvass, and the shop at the monastery sells smoked vendace from Lake Pleshcheyevo and delicious monastery pastries..

-According to the creators, the Russian park should bea place where samples of Russian life and culture will be collected, a place for family recreation where adults and children can get acquainted with the many-sided and original culture of Russia.
-In the park you can see wooden houses with interior painting, the museum «Russian fashion, style and atmosphere of the XIX century”, the museum of Russian fun “Petrushka”.
+As conceived by the creators, the Russian Park should become a place where samples of Russian life and culture will be collected, a place for family recreation, where adults and children can get acquainted with the multifaceted and original culture of Russia.
+In the park you can see wooden houses with interior paintings, a museum «Russian fashion, style and atmosphere of the 19th century», museum of Russian fun «Parsley».
 In addition to museums, in the park you can walk along the alleys of Russian architecture, fonts and paintings.
 There are also museums where you can taste kvass and Russian tea.
-In the tavern "Ryapushka" serves traditional Russian cuisine, cooked in a real Russian oven.
-In total, there are 7 museums in the park, and many different venues.
-For 200 rubles you can be photographed in a suit of the 18-19 century, and for children there is a playroom, a contact mini-zoo, horseback riding and pony.
-From Wednesday to Sunday, a dramatized historical performance entitled “Landing a Horse of Prince Alexander Nevsky” is held on the territory of the complex.
-According to reviews, the park has not completed everything yet, so the project looks “damp».
+In the tavern «Vendace» serves traditional Russian cuisine cooked in a real Russian oven.
+In total, there are 7 museums on the territory of the park, and many different sites.
+For 200 rubles, you can take a picture in a suit of the 18-19th century, and for children there is a playroom, a contact mini-zoo, horseback riding and ponies.
+From Wednesday to Sunday, a theatrical historical performance is held on the territory of the complex «Fitting Prince Alexander Nevsky on a horse».
+According to reviews, not everything has been completed in the park, so the project looks like «damp».

-The museum occupies one not very large room withmap of Pereslavl-Zalessky on the floor.
-Earlier this exposition was called the Museum of Crafts.
-During the tour, you can see the peasant household items (furniture, utensils, tools), tools and equipment of folk crafts, find out how to peel apples or wash clothes, how to roll felt boots or remove bones from cherries.
+The museum occupies one not very large room with a map of Pereslavl-Zalessky on the floor.
+Previously, the same exposition was called the Museum of Crafts.
+During the excursion, you can see the objects of peasant life (furniture, utensils, tools), tools and devices of folk crafts, find out what they used to peel apples or wash clothes, how to roll felt boots or remove bones from cherries.
 The guide briefly tells about the main exhibits and their purpose.
-The price of a ticket to the museum is 100 rubles, the tour is included in the price.
+The price of a ticket to the museum is 100 rubles, the excursion is included in the price.

-Kettle Museum's colorful wooden houselocated in the village of Veskovo, near the shore of Lake Pleshcheyevo.
+The colorful wooden house of the Teapot Museum is located in the village of Veskovo, not far from the shore of Lake Pleshcheyevo.
 The museum is private, founded in 2003 by entrepreneurs Andrey Vorobyov (he also founded the Iron Museum) and Dmitry Nikishkin.
-In the museum's collection are many copper, porcelain, and other teapots of various shapes and sizes, as well as old household utensils and everything that accompanied tea drinking, from sugar bowls to candy boxes.
-With love, the restored Russian stove and immersion into the world of the traditions of Russian tea-drinking makes the atmosphere of the museum warm and inviting.
-Thanks to an interesting and exciting excursion, the museum becomes almost interactive and charges you with a good mood for the whole day.
-It will be interesting to both adults and children.
-The cost of an adult ticket is 120 rubles.
+The museum's collection contains many copper, porcelain and other teapots of various shapes and sizes, as well as old household utensils and everything that accompanied tea drinking, from sugar bowls to candy boxes.
+A lovingly restored Russian stove and immersion in the world of Russian tea drinking traditions make the atmosphere of the museum warm and inviting.
+Thanks to an interesting and exciting excursion, the museum becomes almost interactive and charges you with good mood for the whole day.
+It will be interesting for both adults and children.
+Adult ticket price - 120 rubles.

 Pereslavl dendrological garden named after S.F.
-Kharitonov is the name for this rather large and quiet park within the city.
-In the garden there are playgrounds, shady avenues, wooden sculptures of fabulous animals.
-The garden is beautiful in spring, summer and autumn, you can always find flowering plants or berries.
-Both adults and children will be pleased to walk here, to look at the diversity of flora of different climatic zones of Russia.
-It is more interesting to do this, of course, with a guide who can tell in detail about each specimen and its features.
-Read more about arboretum.
+Kharitonova - this is the full name of this rather large and quiet park within the city.
+The garden has playgrounds, shady alleys, wooden sculptures of fabulous animals.
+The garden is beautiful both in spring and summer and autumn, you can always find flowering plants or berries.
+It will be pleasant for both adults and children to walk here, to look at the diversity of flora of different climatic zones of Russia.
+It is more interesting to do this, of course, with a guide who will be able to tell in detail about each instance and its features..
+More about the arboretum.

 Our walk around Pereslavl-Zalessky

-The city is quite small and most of itoccupies the private sector, you will not see here high-rises and skyscrapers.
-The population of 40 thousand people, located 140 km from Moscow, is included in the Golden Ring.
-According to Wikipedia, about 300 thousand people a year visit the city.
-Perhaps this is why tourist prices are here.
+The city is quite small and most of it is occupied by the private sector; you will not see high-rise buildings and skyscrapers here.
+Population 40 thousand people, located 140 km from Moscow, included in the Golden Ring.
+According to Wikipedia, the city is visited by about 300 thousand people a year.
+Perhaps that's why the prices here are tourist.

-We did not set out to go around the whole city,the weather was more windy and cold, and we were dressed for the summer.
-The city did not make any special impressions, everything is typical of a small city: shabby houses, bad roads, desolation.
-In my opinion, it is worth going here primarily for nature, one Plescheevo lake, which is worth it.
-But there are plenty of tourist attractions, though, they are of local interest.
+We did not set out to go around the whole city, especially since the weather was windy, cold, and we were dressed like summer.
+The city did not make any special impressions, everything is typical for a small town: shabby houses, bad roads, desolation.
+In my opinion, it is worth going here first of all for nature, one Pleshcheyevo lake, which is worth it.
+But there are also plenty of tourist attractions, however, they are of a local style.
 So there is something to see in a couple of days.
-Below I will list.
+I will list below.

 Alexander Nevsky Church: